The Best Way to Restore Wood Furniture Without Stripping

 Here it is, all finished with wax.

-This dresser had deeper scratches and it became apparent that the handles are made of different wood, but stained to match.
+This dresser had deeper scratches, and it became apparent that the handles were made of different wood but stained to match.

 Still, it looks much better!